Juniper/terraform-provider-mist/docs/data-sources/org_psks.md

 page_title: "mist_org_psks Data Source - terraform-provider-mist"
 subcategory: "Wi-Fi Assurance"
 description: |-
-  This data source provides the list of WAN Assurance Psks.
+  This data source provides the list Org Psks.
-  The Psks are used in the service_policies from the Gateway configuration and Gateway templates
+  A multi PSK (Pre-Shared Key) is a feature that allows the use of multiple PSKs for securing network connections.It provides a simple and comprehensive way to onboard client devices without relying on client mac addresses.Each psk has its own key name, which can be used for user-level accountability, key rotation, and visibility in the management platform.
+It supports the creation, rotation, and auto-expiration of psks, and allows vlan assignment and role assignment for dynamic per-user policies.Multi PSKs create virtual broadcast domains and can be used for end-user onboarding via authenticated sso login.
 ---

 # mist_org_psks (Data Source)

-This data source provides the list of WAN Assurance Psks.
+This data source provides the list Org Psks.

-The Psks are used in the `service_policies` from the Gateway configuration and Gateway templates
+A multi PSK (Pre-Shared Key) is a feature that allows the use of multiple PSKs for securing network connections.
+It provides a simple and comprehensive way to onboard client devices without relying on client mac addresses.
+Each psk has its own key name, which can be used for user-level accountability, key rotation, and visibility in the management platform.
+It supports the creation, rotation, and auto-expiration of psks, and allows vlan assignment and role assignment for dynamic per-user policies.
+Multi PSKs create virtual broadcast domains and can be used for end-user onboarding via authenticated sso login.

 ## Example Usage